The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 The wholesale distribution of medicinal products refers to activity that consists of procuring, holding, supplying or exporting medicinal products owned by the entity performing these activities or another entitled entity.
 Commencement of activity in the scope of the wholesale distribution of medicinal products requires an authorisation issued by the CPI.
 Granting and the refusal to grant an authorisation, and its modification or withdrawal, shall be effected by way of an administrative decision within 90 days of the date of the proper submission of the application.

 An application for authorisation to operate a pharmaceutical wholesale store shall contain, inter alia, information on the place of business, the scope of wholesale activities – including the types of medicinal products to be distributed in the event of a restriction of the product range – and the date of commencement of the intended activity.
-An entrepreneur is obliged to attach to the application a description of the procedures enabling the effective suspension or withdrawal of a medicinal product from the market and from other distributors, a document confirming the legal title to the premises, a technical description, together with a drawing part concerning the business premises, drawn up by the authorised person, and other documents.
+An entrepreneur is obliged to attach to the application a description of the procedures enabling the effective suspension or withdrawal of a medicinal product from the market and from other distributors, a document confirming the legal title to the premises, and a technical description, together with a diagram of the business premises, drawn up by an authorised person, and other documents.